-Ceilings within escape routes however are lined with ceiling tiles which are suspected to be of a combustible nature.
+The ceiling of the ground floor reception has ceiling tiles which are typical of those found within other HCC blocks; these tiles are suspected to be of a combustible nature.
 Although there is a concrete slab which separates floors, should tiles be subjected to ignition, it is foreseeable that they would contribute towards fire growth; as a result and as a low priority action, tiles should be removed / enclosed.